Asylum and Immigration Tribunal

 An individual may be eligible to appeal a decision to the Asylum and Immigration Tribunal.

-An immigration appeal relates to a person who has applied to live permanently in the United Kingdom.
+An immigration appeal relates to a person who has applied for further leave to remain under any of the Points Based System Tiers which allow extension in-country, or to live permanently in the United Kingdom.

 Family Visit Visa